Bacon Egg Casserole

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-With Easter right around the corner, we thought it would be fun to share an easy holiday breakfast egg casserole recipe!
+With Easter right around the corner, we thought it would be fun to share one of our favorite, easy holiday breakfasts: bacon egg casserole!

 When you’re hosting family and friends for the holidays, things can get hectic – so it helps when meals are easy to prepare, relatively hands-off, and big enough to serve a crowd.
-That’s where our Holiday Egg Casserole comes in.
+That’s where our egg casserole with bacon comes in.
 It’s the perfect big-batch recipe for any holiday breakfast, whether you’re hosting Easter brunch, serving overnight guests on Thanksgiving morning, or feeding the whole family a delicious Christmas morning breakfast.

-2. Hands-off baking: Once assembled, throw this egg casserole in the oven and let it cook itself so you get to spend time with your loved ones.
+Once assembled, throw this egg casserole in the oven and let it cook itself so you get to spend more time with your loved ones.
 Or prepare the rest of your brunch spread, if you’re feeling ambitious.

 • Bacon: Bacon is a breakfast staple in our book, so it had to be in our egg casserole.
 But if you prefer another breakfast protein, feel free to sub in something like sausage or ham.
 Or, leave it out altogether for a vegetarian option!